Skip to primary navigation Skip to content Skip to footer

 Scotch Whisky

-Whisky is Scotland’s flagship drink, and the country is the main producer in the world, with over 130 distilleries on its territory.
+Whisky is Scotland’s flagship drink.
+The country is the leading producer in the world, with over 145 distilleries on its territory.

-Legally, Scotch whisky has to be produced from malted barley (with the optional addition of other grains) and matured in Scotland, aged in oak casks for a minimum of three years, with a minimum ABV of 40% and with no additives allowed other than water and caramel colouring.
+Legally, Scotch whisky has to be produced from malted barley (with the optional addition of other grains) and matured in Scotland.
+It must be aged in oak casks for at least three years, with a minimum ABV of 40%, and no additives other than water and caramel colouring are allowed.

 Among the main categories of whisky, we can find Single Malt, made out of 100% malted barley from one distillery (each producing a distinct and individual character).
 Double distillation in copper pot stills is mainly used, with few exceptions.
 We then have Single Grain, which allows adding other grains and unmalted barley and is generally distilled in column stills, adding a sweet and spicier character to the spirit.
 Then we have Blends such as Johnnie Walker, which are made with malt and grain whiskies from different distilleries and are generally smoother and combined to be more palatable.